 - Providing advice where requested on Data Protection Impact Assessments

-- For conducting an annual review of this Data Protection Policy and the practices and procedures pertaining to it to ensure continuing compliance with all relevant statutory provisions
+- Conducting an annual review of this Data Protection Policy and the practices and procedures pertaining to it to ensure continuing compliance with all relevant statutory provisions.

 The Council’s Senior Information Risk Owner, is responsible for:

 - Ensuring appropriate mechanisms are in place to support service delivery and continuity